Kong/docs.konghq.com/app/konnect/servicehub/index.md

 ### {{site.base_gateway}} implementations

-When configuring a {{site.base_gateway}} implementation of a service, you'll need to specify a Route.
+When configuring a {{site.base_gateway}} implementation of a service, you'll need to specify a route.
 Routes determine how (and if) requests get sent to their Services after they reach the API gateway.
 A single Service version can have only one implementation, but potentially many Routes.